What We Do

 This webinar builds on the Policy Focus Report Equitably Developing America's Smaller Legacy Cities: Investing in Residents from South Bend to Worcester—focusing on why equitable development is a sound strategy for smaller legacy cities today.
 Practitioners share stories from legacy cities that are already embracing equity and inclusion; they articulate why equity is an important goal for them and what equitable development looks like in the smaller legacy city context.
 View this webinar.

-Learn more about Senate Bill 225.
+Click here to learn more about Senate Bill 428.